stardial-astro/star-path-viewer/README.md

 - :star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
 - :mag: Allows searching for Hipparcos Catalogue numbers by integers or strings of names, supporting Bayer designations, proper names, and [Chinese names (traditional, simplified, and pinyin)](#resources).
 - :framed_picture: SVG diagrams are available for download in SVG, PNG, or PDF formats.
+- :clipboard: Annotation tables are available for download in CSV, JSON, or XLSX formats.

 ## Services